woeye/twaddlr/README.md

 About
 =====
 Twaddlr is going to be a chat server inspired by Campfire or HipChat.
-It serves me as a learning project for node.js, MongoDB, Backbone.js and other modern technologies.
+It serves me as a learning project for node.js, redis, backbone.js, bootstrap and other modern technologies.
 Maybe you find the code helpful as well :)

 Technology Stack
 ================